Overview

 At a glance

-• Politics: Political power, long held by a small mainly Alawite elite, is being hotly contested in a civil war initially inspired by the Arab Spring
+- Politics: Political power, long held by a small mainly Alawite elite, is being hotly contested in a civil war initially inspired by the Arab Spring

-• Economy: The under-performing state-run economy has been hard hit by the conflict International: Syria has become a battleground for competing interests in the Middle East, in particular between the Gulf monarchies and pro-government Iran
+- Economy: The under-performing state-run economy has been hard hit by the conflict International: Syria has become a battleground for competing interests in the Middle East, in particular between the Gulf monarchies and pro-government Iran

-The government deals harshly with domestic opposition.
-Tens of thousands are estimated to have been killed in the suppression of the 1982 uprising of the Muslim Brotherhood in Hama.
+killed in the suppression of the 1982 uprising of the Muslim Brotherhood

+state-dominated economy never materialised.
 In 2011-12 security forces used tanks, gunfire and mass arrests to try to crush anti-government street protests inspired by the Arab Spring in Tunisia, Egypt and Libya.
 These protests rapidly took on a more formal nature when the opposition began to organise political and military wings for a long uprising against the Baath government.
 As 2012 wore on, the stand-off escalated into civil war, with defections from the governing elite signalling the steady collapse of central authority.

 International isolation On the world stage Syria became increasingly isolated in recent years, coming under fire for its support for insurgents in Iraq and over its role in Lebanon.